creator-utkarsh/Credit-Card-Launch-Strategic-Insights/README.md

 ### Top Insights:
 #### Customer segments:
 - The 'Emerging' segment is highest in numbers (28.2%), followed by 'Prime Minimalists' (21.5%).
-- There are 9.8% 'Risky' customers also, who should be kept in watch.
+- There are 9.8% 'Risky' customers also, who should be kept under watch.

 #### By City and Age group:
  ![c2](https://github.com/user-attachments/assets/7d9c0dd2-ec43-467f-baaf-81abcdb9a3e6)  ![c1](https://github.com/user-attachments/assets/253e3de1-2d88-45f5-abaa-662af15d2be6)
 - **Mumbai** has the highest count of **'High value' customers (327)** as well as **'Emerging' customers (310)**, followed by Delhi-NCR with 216 'High value' customers and 3rd highest count of 'Emerging' customers (199).
 - Chennai and Hyderabad don't have any 'Risky' customers.
 (Nice)
 - **Chennai** has the highest count of **'Prime Minimalists'** customers (332), followed by Hyderabad at 189.
-- Mumbai and Delhi-NCR are highest spenders whereas Chennai and Hyderabad are least spenders.
+- Mumbai and Delhi-NCR are the highest spenders, whereas Chennai and Hyderabad are the least spenders.
 - Age group **25-34** has the highest no. of **'Prime Minimalists' (376)** and **35-45** age group has highest count of **'High Value' customers(352)**.
 - Age group **21-24** has the highest count of **'Emerging' customers(385)**, but doesn't has any high income customers.
 - Age group **45+** mostly consists of **'Prime Minimalists'(245)**, followed by **'Emerging'(156)**.

-#### By Gender, Marital Status, Occupation and Payment Type:
+#### By Gender, Marital Status, Occupation, and Payment Type:
  ![c4](https://github.com/user-attachments/assets/34d8f202-13f0-4df8-88b5-5da537f93c2f)  ![c7](https://github.com/user-attachments/assets/91f5fab0-6a5b-4328-9f72-5ab9fc06fa79)
   ![c3](https://github.com/user-attachments/assets/08e4cb05-e086-4ca0-a1be-e2d26f36662d)   ![c5](https://github.com/user-attachments/assets/e7004995-fa28-45ad-ad1a-94a38adaa1c6)
-- In both Male and Female gender, the **'Emerging'** customers are highest, followed by 'Prime Minimalists'.
+- In both Male and Female genders, the **'Emerging'** customers are highest, followed by 'Prime Minimalists'.
 - Married people are mostly 'Emerging' customers(790), followed by 'Prime Minimalists'(777) and 'High Value'(661), while Singles are mostly 'Emerging'(338).
-- IT Employees contain highest count of 'High value' customers(670), followed by only 85 Business Owners.
+- IT Employees contain the highest count of 'High value' customers(670), followed by only 85 Business Owners.
-- Business owners contains the highest count of 'Prime Minimalists' customers(456), followed by 358 in IT Employees and only 46 Govt Employees.
+- Business owners contain the highest count of 'Prime Minimalists' customers(456), followed by 358 in IT Employees, and only 46 Govt Employees.
-- Other salaried employees and freelancers don't have any high income customers, and Freelancers are the most 'Risky' customers(285).
+- Other salaried employees and freelancers don't have any high-income customers, and Freelancers are the most 'Risky' customers(285).
 - All of the segments use credit cards the most, followed by UPI.

 #### By Categories:
   ![c6](https://github.com/user-attachments/assets/d91537c8-98e6-44aa-b0c5-4a48445c5d5b)
-- 'High Value' customers are highest spenders across all categories except Entertainment and Apparel where 'Emerging' customers dominate.
+- 'High Value' customers are the highest spenders across all categories except Entertainment and Apparel, where 'Emerging' customers dominate.
-- In both Electronics and Food, the high income 'Prime Minimalists' customers are spending less than the 'Emerging' customers which are in middle income range.
+- In both Electronics and Food, the high-income 'Prime Minimalists' customers are spending less than the 'Emerging' customers who are in the middle-income range.

+## Target Customer Segments
+As per the analysis above, the 3 top target segments were identified for the new card launch:
+#### 'High Value'
+- Ideal for Platinum/premium cards with exciting offers across all categories
+#### 'Prime Minimalists'
+- Ideal for Premium cards with zero 1st time or annual fee, including offers like investment services and retirement planning, etc.
+#### 'Emerging'
+- Ideal for cashback cards with offers on Entertainment, Apparel, and others.

 ## Recommendations
 -